Stars1233/Neuraxon/readme.md

 * 2.1 version update:  Increased metabolic ramp to avoid dead agents,  Added autoSave and Level 2 logging default with in depth dynamics Increases Log size by 10x aprox
 * 2.2 version update: Enhanced Full Fledged Inheritance
 * 2.21 version update: New Nxrs Naming convention for Long Game Tracking Through sesions no more duplicate names in next rounds
+* 2.22: Extra Loging enabled up to 1000s of timesteps configurable

 The **Neuraxon Game of Life 2.21 ** is a sophisticated demonstration of the framework's capabilities in an evolutionary, multi-agent environment.
 Each agent (called an "NxEr") is controlled by its own Neuraxon network, allowing emergent behaviors and evolutionary dynamics.